MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/picked-quantity-not-sufficient-error.md

 ---
-title: Quantity that you're trying to update exceeds the received/delivered quantity.
+title: Picked quantity isn't sufficient during packing slip generation
-description: When you generate a packing slip, the outbound load contains a quantity that exceeds the work quantity that was picked and reserved for the sales order.
+description: Provides a resolution for the issue that the outbound load contains a picked quantity that doesn't match the created work quantity on the load line when you create a packing slip.
 author: Mirzaab
 ms.date: 5/31/2021
 ms.topic: troubleshooting